QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/2/d/d.md

 ## Digitizing Archival (and Other) Documents

 In your research -- especially if you work in archives -- you will encounter lots of useful documents that you can’t just take along with you.
 Often, though, you will be able to “capture” them digitally -- create a digital image of them.
 The LoC recommends that you “Capture the highest quality digital image technically possible and economically feasible”.
 In particular for social science researchers with limited budgets, the second part of this exhortation is crucial -- no one expects you to pay for or drag around professional digitization equipment.
-At the same time, you will regret making poor quality images (and other recordings): text recognition may not work properly, individual images may be unreadable, outputs will be less valuable for other researchers, etc..
-Here we offer some tips on effective digitizing.
+At the same time, you will regret making poor quality images (and other recordings): text recognition may not work properly, individual images may be unreadable, outputs will be less valuable for other researchers, etc. Here we offer some tips on effective digitizing.

 ### Planning Ahead